Yunghi Kim has been a photojournalist since 1984.

 Photo by Mike Davis.

-Deb is a multi-disciplinary designer.
+Deb is a multi-disciplinary designer and currently product designer at The 19th.
 Her background is in editorial design working for newspapers such as The Globe and Mail, The Chicago Tribune, and Copley Sun Publications and magazines such as National Geographic Traveler and Virtusoso Life.
 She has spent most of her career hiring, working with and collaborating with photographers worldwide on marketing strategy, identity design, promotional pieces, books, websites, and magazines.
 Some of her clients include Janet Jarman, Ami Vitale, Lynn Johnson, The Photo Society, Whitney Curtis, Zun Lee and Matt Eich.
-While a professor at the Newhouse School at Syracuse University, she designed and launch a class to teach future freelance photographers about marketing and branding.
+While a professor at the Newhouse School at Syracuse University, she designed and launched a class to teach future freelance photographers about marketing and branding.
 She also wrote a series of articles about the same topics for the NPPA.
 Her latest passions include the intersections of visual storytelling, geography, the humanities, and computation.
-Currently, Deb is wrapping up her graduate studies in Interactive Media and is looking for her next career adventure.
+Deb completed her MFA in Interactive Media at the University of Miami in 2020.

 Donna De Cesare